-3.2.9 In light of the above points, we have endeavoured to prepare an alternative allocation of housing growth, in line with all relevant considerations, which we believe is sound and sustainable.
-Tables 4 to 7 below identify different allocation scenarios including their relationship with settlement growth and social housing need (in respect of the 5 largest settlements).
+3.2.6 In light of the above points, we have endeavoured to prepare an alternative allocation of housing growth, in line with all relevant considerations, which we believe is sound and sustainable.
+Tables 4 to 7 below identify different allocation scenarios including their relationship with settlement growth in respect of the Villages, Hamlets and Countryside.
 Tables 4 and 6 set out the current allocations suggested by the Council in respect of a housing growth figure of 9,750 dwellings (Table 4) and 11,050 dwellings (Table 7), as per our rationale discussed in Section 2.
 Tables 5 and 7 show our revised allocations in respect of the two housing growth scenarios.
 The TSA revised allocations have taken full account of the principles which have guided the allocations within the Draft Plan Strategy but further promote sustainable growth, respect the Spatial Growth Strategy along with all other proposed Policies and take account of all evidence provided.